^

 Dexamethasone

-Nausea, convulsions, headache, weight gain, allergies, blood flushes to the face.
+Nausea, cramps, headache, weight gain, allergies, flushing.

 Antiviral drugs